cloudcommons/terraform-kubernetes-application/README.md

 ## Features

 * Creates a new namespace for the application+environment
-* Creates deployment for one or more Docker container versions.
+* Creates deployment for one or more Docker container deploymens.
 Ingress rules are used to route traffic to the right service
   * Possiblity of configure liveness and readiness probe
   * Possibility of mounting secrets as volues
 * One service per deployment is created.
 Intended to use ClusterIP + Nginx-ingress